 There are plenty of substances that are abused daily by individuals all around the world, illicit and otherwise.
 While authorities of the nation work to battle these illicit substances, the irony of the situation is that one of the most abused and dangerous substances used is a legal one.
-This substance is alcohol, which is used by a multitude of individuals every day for many different purposes, whether it be to relax after a long work day or week, a celebration or to numb or lessen a painful experience.
+This substance is alcohol, which is used by a multitude of individuals every day for many different purposes, whether it be to relax after a long workday or week, a celebration, or to numb or lessen a painful experience.
 While a drink now and then can be one way to relax for the evening or to socialize, alcohol consumption can develop into a worse condition very quickly.
+You should know the stages of alcohol effects if you or a loved one habitually abuse alcohol.

 The Six Stages of Alcohol Effects

 Due to how fast alcohol consumption can ramp up, it begs the question: How much is too much?
-Fortunately, there are certain characteristics that are indicative of six different levels or phases of intoxication that can be observed.
-The brain is affected in different ways throughout the different phases as well.
+Fortunately, there are certain characteristics that are indicative of six different stages of alcohol effects that can be observed.
+The brain is affected in different ways throughout the different stages of alcohol effects as well.
 These stages are below:

 - The Euphoria Stage – In the first stage, an individual will exhibit signs such as reduction of inhibitions, more talkative, flush in the face, inability to concentrate as well, and some impairment of fine motor skills.